 Big Food sponsors large organisations such as the US Academy of Nutrition and Dietetics.
 Coca Cola General Mills, Kellogg Company and Pepsi are found among its “Premier” sponsors.
 At its annual meeting, a sponsor could hold “nutritional symposia”.

-In 2014, for example, the Coca Cola Company would teach dieticians about “Coaching Your Clients Toward Lasting Weight Loss”.
+In 2014, for example, the Coca Cola Company would teach dietitians about “Coaching Your Clients Toward Lasting Weight Loss”.
 The $50,000 Gold Sponsorship allowed the company to spread the message that sugar is not harmful to children.
 Thanks, Coca Cola.

 Michele Simon, in her scathing report And Now a Word from our Sponsors uncovers how corporate giants such as Coca Cola and McDonalds “educate” health professionals.